If you are having some or all of your fees paid by a sponsor your sponsor will need to provide a letter detailing how much they are going to pay.

 If you are receiving a loan from Student Finance this does not count as a sponsor because they do not require an invoice.

 The University will invoice your sponsor directly for the annual academic fees after you complete registration.
-Sponsors must pay the annual academic fees in full at the beginning of the programme of study, when they receive the invoice.
+Sponsors must pay the annual academic fees in full within 30 days of receiving the invoice.
 Sponsors cannot pay in instalments.

 To email us your sponsor letter or if you need help from the Fees team please contact firstname.lastname@example.org